T

 +

 Yes, tap water in Bucharest is generally considered safe to drink.
 It undergoes regular quality checks.
 However, some visitors prefer to drink bottled water due to taste differences or personal preference.
-If you have a sensitive stomach, opting for bottled water might be a safer choice.
+If you have a sensitive stomach, opting for bottled water or filtering your tap water is a good precaution.

 What's the best area to stay in Bucharest?